ARMmbed/mbed-os-5-docs/docs/program-setup/concepts/Execution.md

 When writing an Mbed OS program, in whichever development tool you use, you may need to:

 * Set up a connection to your board so you can flash and debug your program.
-    * You won't usually need a driver for Mbed enabled boards
+    * You won't usually need a serial driver for Mbed enabled boards, but if you're on Windows you [may need to install one](../program-setup/windows-serial-driver.html).
     * Mbed CLI has a built-in serial terminal to display output from your application
 * Select or create a build profile.
 * Use build rules to include or exclude files and directories from your build.